Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 It is due to these neat ideas that lots of tools support a Vim emulation mode (VSCode, JetBrains’ IDEs).
 Even if you don’t find the idea of using a terminal emulator pleasing, you can still carry over the Vim language to your preferred text editor!
 Additionally, Vim is very customizable — you can change its configuration settings and even install plugins that change Vim in a fundamental way.

-• All of the courses except for three in this ranking are free or free-to-audit.
+• All of the courses, except for three, are free or free-to-audit.

 • All of the courses are beginner friendly.

-• The course with the highest amount of enrollments has around 25K learners.
+• The course with the highest amount of enrollments has over 30K learners.

-To access the course, if you’re in a Unix environment type vimtutor in your console.
-Or if you’re on Windows, there should be an entry in the start menu folder titled vimtutor once you’ve downloaded Vim.
+To access the course, simply type vimtutor in your console if you’re in a Unix environment.
+For Windows users, you can find the vimtutor entry in the start menu folder once you’ve downloaded Vim.

 Provider Vim